 Real Economy is a better way to

 understand and even accurately forecast ECONOMICS, POLITICS, HISTORY AND CLIMATE CHANGE.

 MILITARY SPENDING and TEMPERATURE dominate all three fields in ways only Reuschlein has dared to imagine.
 Here are the basics: military spending (1) reduces the national economic growth rate dollar for dollar.

 Productivity v Govt.
 Manufacturing.

 (2) transfers tax resources unequally among states more than any other element of the federal budget.
 (3) comprises the largest slush fund in government, giving great power to political leadership.
 (4) weakens the national economy over time so that the nation's defense is weakened accordingly.
 (5) causes the decline of empire and the social decay of empire.CRIME AND MILITARY SPENDING

-Long List of two minute WORT radio kiosk commentaries on my blog
+Long List (55 posts) of two minute WORT radio kiosk commentaries on my blog